Farmer-Markus/s25rttr-android/README.md

 What is already working?

+- Latest versions
-- sound
+- Sound
-- ai
+- Ai
-- lan multiplayer(currently only if android player hosts game.)
+- Lan multiplayer(currently only if android player hosts game.)
-- touch controls (very tricky but playable if you understand how the controls are "bugging".
+- Touch controls (very tricky but playable if you understand how the controls are "bugging".
 Currently you sadly need to move the map using the minimap)

 What is planned?